 When you’re surfing, your face gets wet, right?
 This can cause problems for those of us who wear glasses or contact lenses.
-But there are lots of options to keep you seeing clearly - prescription sports glasses, surfing sunglasses, surfing goggles, or just stick to your lenses.
+But there are lots of options to keep you seeing clearly – prescription sports glasses, surfing sunglasses and surfing goggles.
 Here’s a quick practical guide outlining the pros and cons for each option to help you make the right decision for you.

-Unlike skiing not many people wear goggles for surfing, but you can buy a decent pair of prescription goggles for around £xx so they are not to be dismissed.
+Unlike skiing not many people wear goggles for surfing, but you can buy a decent pair of prescription goggles, so they're not to be dismissed.
 The benefits of wearing goggles are that they help you see more clearly beneath the water as well as above it.
-They are also great for bodysurfing where you’re lower in the water and get more water in your face.
-Surfing goggles can also reduce the the possible risk of eye infection for contact lens wearers.
+They're also great for bodysurfing where you’re lower in the water and get more water in your face.
+Surfing goggles can also reduce the possible risk of eye infection for contact lens wearers.

 "Once I realised I could wear goggles when I surfed I never looked back."